For business leaders

 If you link to filtered URLs from your main navigation, you're signaling importance.
 Link only to canonical versions of high-value categories.

-Frequently asked questions
+Frequently asked questions about faceted navigation

 What is faceted navigation?

-Faceted navigation is a filtering system on e-commerce websites that lets shoppers narrow down product listings by selecting multiple attributes simultaneously, such as size, color, price range, or brand.
-Each combination of filters creates a unique URL, which helps users find exactly what they need but can create SEO challenges around duplicate or low-value pages.
-Managing these filtered URLs correctly is essential for maintaining strong search visibility.
+Faceted navigation is a filtering system on websites that lets users narrow results by selecting multiple attributes such as size, color, brand, or price range.
+Each combination of selected facets typically generates a unique URL, which is useful for shoppers but creates SEO challenges around duplicate content and crawl budget.
+It is most commonly found on e-commerce sites with large product catalogs.

 How does faceted navigation work?

-How do you optimize faceted navigation for SEO?
+How to optimize faceted navigation for SEO?

 Related capabilities